February 19, 2026 | Local Market

 Shoreacres

-Buyers seeking established charm with upside renovation potential frequently target Shoreacres.
+Buyers seeking established charm with upside renovation potential frequently target Shoreacres as a result.

 Central

-Buyers who want convenience and proximity to restaurants, shops, and Spencer Smith Park often gravitate toward this area.
+Central South Burlington neighbourhood offers walkability to downtown Burlington, access to the waterfront, a mix of older homes and infill builds, and strong lifestyle appeal overall.
+Buyers who want convenience and easy proximity to restaurants, shops, and Spencer Smith Park often gravitate toward this area.

 Aldershot